-Are you suffering from adult acne?
+Are you suffering from acne?
 You’re not alone!
 Although adult acne can be an embarrassing problem, know that it can be treated with gentle kindness.
 The skin is a delicate organ designed to protect us from the elements.
 Your skin’s natural bacterial shield strengthens your immune system and helps defend you against annoying problems like acne.
-An imbalanced skin biome however will cause breakouts.
-Here are seven factors that can throw off your biome and cause acne.
+An imbalanced skin flora however will cause breakouts.
+Here are seven factors that can throw off your skin balance and cause acne.

-7 reasons why you might be suffering from adult acne
+7 reasons why you might be suffering from acne

-As your skin’s natural bacterial shield protects you from acne, an imbalanced skin biome will cause acne breakouts.
-These seven factors can throw off your biome and cause flare-ups.
+As your skin’s natural bacterial shield protects you from acne, an imbalanced skin flora will cause acne breakouts.
+These seven factors can throw off your natural balance and cause flare-ups.
 Some of them you can’t control, but most of them you can.